ruralinnovation/data-viz-assessment/README.md

 **2) Pull American Community Survey Data**

 Use the [tidycensus](https://walker-data.com/tidycensus/articles/basic-usage.html) package (and, in particular, the `get_acs` function) to pull county data on household broadband adoption rates for 2023.
+You'll need to sign up for a [Census API Key](http://api.census.gov/data/key_signup.html).
 You can view available variables by calling `tidycensus::load_variables(2023, "acs5")`.
 The relevant table for adoption rates is table `B28002`: *Presence and Types of Internet Subscriptions in Household*.
 At CORI, we use variable `B28002_007` (Broadband such as cable, fiber optic or DSL) to identify whether a household has a broadband subscription.

 **3) Visualize rural vs nonrural broadband adoption rates**